floppa/yxa-cli/README.md

 ```

 Features of parallel execution:
-- Each command's output is prefixed with its name for easy identification
+- **Thread-safe output**: Each command's output is properly synchronized and prefixed with its name
-- All commands start simultaneously
+- **Concurrent execution**: All commands start simultaneously with proper resource management
-- The parent command completes when all parallel commands finish
+- **Synchronized completion**: The parent command completes when all parallel commands finish
-- If any parallel command fails, the parent command fails
+- **Fail-fast behavior**: If any parallel command fails, the parent command fails
-- You can combine with timeouts to limit the total execution time
+- **Global timeout**: You can combine with timeouts to limit the total execution time
+- **Resource cleanup**: All resources are properly cleaned up, even in error cases

 ## Configuration